TheGloriousGenesis/CS_Learning/Go/README.md

  - You can expand slices!

 > [!IMPORTANT]
-> - When expand slices remember they have a return value that should be reassigned to original variable of slice
+> - When expand slices remember they have a return value that should be reassigned to original variable of slice.
+If not this could cause memory leak as original item no longer directly referenced to
-> - The slice given to append function creates a copy of the slice so remember this
+> - The slice given to append function creates a copy of the slice so remember this  (doesn't mutate original slice)

 > [!WARNING]
 > There is a difference between declaration of arrays and declaration of slice:
 > - `var a []int` == slice
 > - `var b [...]int` OR `var b [<number>]int` == array
+> - Changes to slices of slice will change original slice because underlying backing array is shared among slices (for efficiency)

+- Three index slice helps remove side effects when manipulating slices of a slice

+- To overcome side effects in general create your own copy using the `copy(a,b)` where `a` is new slice and `b` is old slice.

 ## Maps

-- To create an empty map, use the builtin make: make(map[key-type]val-type).
+- To create an empty map, use the builtin make: make(map[key-type]val-type). e.g `m := make(map[string]int)`

+> [!WARNING]
+> A map returns zero value even if the value DOES NOT exist in the map! use comma ok idiom to find if key exists `value, ok := m["key"]`, where `ok` will be false if key doesn't exist in map.

 ## For/If-Else loops